2021 YEAR IN REVIEW: Our 50 Favorite Records of the Year

 There Is No End

-One of the most prolific artists of 2021 died in April of 2020 (not from Covid).
+One of the most prolific artists of 2021 died in April of 2020 (not from COVID).
 Tony Allen, ranked as one of the greatest drummers of all-time by everyone, was extremely active to the very end of his life with recorded projects in the can featuring him either leading or collaborating with a diverse array of artists in many different styles.
-Just this year, he's released a cool collaboration with Joan as Policewoman and Dave Okumu (of British band The Invisible), The Solution is Restless, and he even showed up on April March's Record Store Day album, In Cinerama!
+Just this year, he's released a cool collaboration with Joan as Policewoman and Dave Okumu (of British band, the Invisible), The Solution is Restless, and he even showed up on April March's Record Store Day album, In Cinerama!
 Where did he find the time?
 On top of that, we now get this record of his amazing collaborations with rappers from around the world (some well-known, some not) spitting lyrics over infectious Afrobeats laid down by Allen live in the studio.
-You can feel the energy his playing adds to the music, his collaborators in beat heaven clearly.
+You can feel the energy his playing adds to the music, his collaborators clearly in beat heaven.
 I honestly think I could listen to nothing but Tony Allen playing the drums for the rest of my life and be perfectly fine with that.
 Allen is nothing short of an inspirational figure for me.
 The title of this record comes from a comment made by Allen, which is generously included at the end of the record, where he explains why he kept so busy even into his late-70s, "I don't know when to stop.
 What I'm doing is exploring.
 There is no end to it"* He felt that way as a player of music, I feel that way as a listener to music.
 It explains perfectly why I'm still at this longer than I ever thought I would be.
 There is no end to it for me as well it turns out.
 If only I could play the drums.